cs1622-2217/examples/README.md

 	- The strings are *not* the same:
 		- `String s` has a precomposed `é` (`U+00E9`).
 		- `String t` has a regular `e` (`U+0065`) followed by a combining mark (`U+0301`).
+- `lexing_toy/`
+	- A very simple lexer for a language composed of just parentheses, identifiers, and base-10 int literals.
+	- `cargo run` gives you an interactive prompt to type code, and it shows the tokens for that code.